Strangers, trains and planes’

 We were strangers once.
 Planes and train kept us apart.
 We are still strangers.

 She wanted everything and I wanted enough.

 She told me.
 I’m glad.
-I hope you have not forgotten me.
-I’m lonely and sad and I need a place to rest.
-I told her.
-You can confess your sins and sadness when I see you.
+I hope you have not forgotten me, I’m lonely and sad.
+I need a place to rest.
+I told her, you can confess your sins and sadness when I see you.
 I know my sweet Beatrice.
 Your Gypsy heart need the harmony of new place and love.
-She whispered.
-I love you dear Poet.
+She whispered, I love you dear Poet.
 See you soon.

 I told her.
 It was wonderful to be able to see her.
 Was she okay?
 She looked sad and told me.
 I’m fine.
 Just needed you and the Monterey bay.
 I was tire of the big city and needy people.
 I have been living for nothing lately.
 I needed a vacation where I have time to regain my thoughts.
 I needed my dark Poet.
 Do you have time for me?

 I told her.
 I’m on leave for a week.
 We will drive highway one to Washington state if you wish.
 I bought your cigarettes and Black Velvet whiskey.
 I want us drunk and dancing nude on the hidden secret beaches.
 Sweet Beatrice smiled.
 I need this dear Poet, I’m tire of strangers, planes and trains.
 I need to stop for a while.

 She whispered.
 I have been quiet and tamed for too long.
 I want to be capture by the sea and people content with the sea and words.
 I want you to consume me and make me forget.
 I’m missing pieces and I have learned the treacherous way of the business world.
 I need some sunny days, laughter and the sea near.
 No dreary days.